Lord Edward Grosvenor

-Lord Edward Arthur Grosvenor, MC (27 October 1892 – 26 August 1929) was a British aviator.
+Lord Edward Arthur Grosvenor, MC (27 October 1892 – 26 August 1929) was a British aviator and Royal Air Force officer.

 Early life

-Grosvenor, also known as Ned, was born on 27 October 1892 to Hugh Grosvenor, 1st Duke of Westminster, and Katherine Caroline Cavendish, daughter of William Cavendish, 2nd Baron Chesham.
+Grosvenor, also known as Ned, was born in 1892 at Eaton Hall, Cheshire, to Hugh Grosvenor, 1st Duke of Westminster, and his second wife, Hon.
+Katherine Caroline Cavendish, daughter of William Cavendish, 2nd Baron Chesham.
 Grosvenor was educated at Eton College before embarking on a career in the military.
+Following his father's death in 1899, Lord Edward inherited a £50,000 trust, whilst the bulk of the Grosvenor Estates were inherited by his half-nephew Hugh Grosvenor, 2nd Duke of Westminster.

 Military service

 After completing his education, Grosvenor joined the French Foreign Legion.
 In 1912, he left the legion and went on to be commissioned in the Royal Horse Guards.
 Joining the Royal Horse Guards from the Cheshire Yeomanry (with whom he served between 1910 and 1912), he began his service as a second lieutenant on probation.

 After the outbreak of the First World War, Grosvenor transferred to the Royal Flying Corps and served in France and Italy.
 His wartime service saw him awarded the Military Cross as well as Italy's Order of Saints Maurice and Lazarus.
 The report of the award of the Italian honour by the King of Italy notes Lord Grosvenor as being a Flight Commander in the Royal Naval Air Service.

 In May 1925, Grosvenor was attached to the RAF Experimental Station at Martlesham Heath in Suffolk.